 Registration

-• Upon enrollment, we use this data for another 4 weeks or, if consent is given, another 1 year to search for a suitable job.
-Relevant data we share with (potential) clients.
+- Upon registration, we use this data for another 4 weeks or, if permission has been granted, 1 year to look for a suitable job.
+We share relevant data with (potential) clients.

 Apply

-• When someone applies for a position, we create a profile for you.
+- When someone applies for a position, we create a profile for you.
 This profile stores all relevant data for the application, such as knowledge and skills.
-This allows us to evaluate the application.
-We store this data until the procedure is completed.
-After that, if permission is granted, we use this data for another year in order to look for a suitable job.
+This allows us to assess the application.
+We save this data until the procedure is completed.
+After that, if permission is granted, we use this data for another year to look for a suitable job.

-• As part of the application process, we request references from the contacts provided by the person concerned.
-With personal consent, we retain the data from the application process for 1 year after completion of the application process.
+- As part of the application procedure, we request references from the contacts provided by the person concerned.
+With personal consent, we keep the data from the application procedure for 1 year after the application procedure has been completed.

-• To give someone an even better user experience and to better tailor our offerings to someone, we use personal data if consent is given.
+- To give someone an even better user experience and to better tailor our offer to someone, we use personal data if consent is given.
 We do this through cookies and similar technology.
 More on this in our cookie policy.

 General

-• To learn and make improvements, we ask you to complete internal surveys.
-Sometimes we will also ask you to share your name and contact information in doing so, so that we can follow up on the results and inform you about them if necessary.
+- To learn and make improvements, we ask you to complete internal surveys.
+In doing so, we sometimes also ask you to share your name and contact details so that we can follow up the results and inform you about them if necessary.

-• Using analysis and reporting, we continuously improve our services.
+- Using analysis and reporting, we continuously improve our services.
 We report on this to clients.
-We avoid the use of personal data as much as possible, but sometimes we are forced to use a limited amount of data.
-Where possible, we then combine data and make it anonymous, so that you cannot be recognized.
+We avoid using personal data as much as possible, but sometimes we are forced to use a limited amount of data.
+Where possible, we then combine data and make them anonymous, so that you cannot be recognised.

-• If you contact us, for example via email, social media or by phone, we may ask for your contact information.
+- If you contact us, for example via e-mail, social media or telephone, we may ask for your contact details.
 We do this to handle your question or complaint and to contact you later with additional information if necessary.
-Your details are only accessible to those within the organization who are dealing with your question or complaint.
+Your details can only be accessed by those within the organisation who are dealing with your question or complaint.

-• We use various ICT means, such as e-mail, to communicate among ourselves and with you.
+- We use various ICT tools, such as e-mail, to communicate among ourselves and with you.
 We keep a history of this as long as it is relevant for follow-up, accountability and security.
-We use (cloud) suppliers outside the EU.
+We use (cloud) suppliers outside the EU for this purpose.

-• For legal purposes, the use of personal data may be necessary.
-With respect to legal records, it is important to be able to use and retain relevant personal data on an ongoing basis to the extent relevant.
+- For legal purposes, the use of personal data may be necessary.
+With regard to legal records, it is important to be able to use relevant personal data on an ongoing basis and to retain it to the extent relevant.

 Work through Twente Personeelsdiensten B.V.

-In the overview below we describe what we do with personal data.
-If we share data with other parties we refer to the privacy statements of the parties concerned.
-It is possible that our health and safety service or insurer uses a different legal retention period.
+In the overview below, we describe what we do with personal data.
+If we share data with other parties, please refer to the privacy statements of the parties concerned.
+Our occupational health and safety service or insurer may have a different statutory retention period.

 Communications

-• In order to maintain our working relationship, to inform someone about development opportunities and to fulfill other legal obligations, we process personal data where necessary.
+- To maintain our working relationship, to inform someone about development opportunities and to fulfil other legal obligations, we process personal data where necessary.

 Employment contract and salary

-• We create a personnel file of the employee/employee, including, for example, a copy of the passport.
-We do this in order to fulfill contractual agreements.
+- We create a personnel file on the employee/employee, including, for example, a copy of the passport.
+We do this in order to fulfil contractual agreements.
 If we are required to do so by law, we share this data with government agencies and implementing bodies.
-We use a legal retention period of 5 years after the end of employment.
+We apply a statutory retention period of 5 years after the end of employment.

-• In order to provide a pension, we are contractually required to share personal data with our pension administrator.
+- To provide a pension, we are contractually obliged to share personal data with our pension provider.
 In doing so, we apply a statutory retention period of 7 years after the end of employment.

-• To apply for and account for grants and payroll tax credits, we use personal data.
+- In order to apply for and account for grants and payroll subsidies, we use personal data.
 We share this data with grant providers and any third parties who help us arrange the grant.
 We keep the data for 7 years.
 If special personal data is necessary for the application, we may only use it with permission.
-Special personal data are data about religion or belief, race, political affiliation, health, sexual life, union membership and criminal history.
+Special personal data are data on religion or belief, race, political affiliation, health, sexual life, trade union membership and criminal record.

-• When an employee calls in sick, we pass this on to our occupational health and safety service.
-We store the minimum data necessary for contact with the employee in question, the agreements made, whether there has been an accident at work or a traffic accident with the possibility of recourse, and information about recovery and any necessary adjustments that we receive from the occupational health and safety service or company doctor.
+- When an employee calls in sick, we pass this on to our occupational health and safety service.
+We ourselves store the minimum data necessary for contact with the employee concerned, the agreements made, whether there has been an industrial accident or a traffic accident with the possibility of recourse and information on recovery and any necessary adjustments that we receive feedback from the occupational health and safety service or company doctor.
 We keep this data for up to 7 years after leaving employment.

-• In order to pay the salary we process personal contact and bank information.
-We use a legal retention period of 7 years from the fiscal legislation.
+- To pay the salary, we process personal contact and bank details.
+We use a legal retention period of 7 years under tax law.

-• To handle business claims, we also need contact and bank information and supporting documents of the claim.
-We have a legal retention period of 7 years after the end of employment.
+- To handle business claims, we also need contact and bank details and supporting documents of the claim.
+We have a statutory retention period of 7 years after the end of employment.

-• If a salary is garnished, we are required by laws and regulations to share personal data with bailiffs and creditors.
-We keep this data until the garnishment is revoked.
+- If a salary is garnished, we are required by laws and regulations to share personal data with bailiffs and creditors.
+We keep this data until the garnishment is withdrawn.

 Career development and assessment

-• In order to follow the development and functioning within our organization, we create a personnel file.
+- To track development and performance within our organisation, we create a personnel file.
 Any tests and assessments made are part of this.
-We keep this personnel file for up to 2 years after the employment has ended or for as long as it is relevant to your current functioning.
+We keep this personnel file for a maximum of two years after the employment has ended or for as long as it is relevant to your current performance.

 Services

-• If the assignment requires the possession of (official) documents, such as a Certificate of Good Conduct (VOG), we will support in the administrative process.
-For this it is necessary to process personal data.
-We use a legal retention period of 5 years.
+- If the assignment requires the possession of (official) documents, such as a Certificate of Good Conduct (VOG), we support in the administrative process.
+For this purpose, it is necessary to process personal data.
+We apply a legal retention period of 5 years.

-• To justify our invoices to our clients and to comply with contractual obligations, we keep (time) records.
+- To justify our invoices to our clients and to comply with contractual obligations, we keep (time) records.
 We use personal data for this purpose.
-We use a legal retention period of 7 years.
+We have a statutory retention period of 7 years.

-• Using analysis and reporting, we continuously improve our services.
+- Using analysis and reporting, we continuously improve our services.
 We report on this to clients.
 We avoid using personal data as much as possible.
-Sometimes we are forced to use a limited amount of data.
-Where possible, we then combine data and make it anonymous, so that it cannot be recognized.
+Sometimes we are forced to use a limited amount of data anyway.
+Where possible, we then combine data and make them anonymous so that they cannot be recognised.
 The retention period of these reports is 5 years.

 General

-• We use various ICT tools, such as e-mail, to communicate among ourselves and with anyone.
+- We use various ICT tools, such as e-mail, to communicate among ourselves and with someone.
 We keep a history of this as long as it is relevant for follow-up, accountability and security.
 We make use of (cloud) suppliers.
-For example, name, contact details and position are then shared.
-Possibly also the photo that has been uploaded.
+For example, name, contact details and function are then shared.
+Possibly also the photo uploaded.

-• To learn and make improvements, we ask you to complete internal surveys.
-Sometimes we will also ask you to share name and contact information in doing so, so we can follow up on the results and inform someone about them if necessary.
+- To learn and make improvements, we ask you to complete internal surveys.
+In doing so, we sometimes ask you to share name and contact details so that we can follow up on the results and inform someone about them if necessary.

-• To perform internal controls, such as audits, we process relevant data from clients, employees and candidates.
+- To carry out internal checks, such as audits, we process relevant data from clients, employees and candidates.
 The retention period is 5 years after the audit report is delivered.

 Security and protection

-• For the safety of our employees, our customers and property, we secure our buildings with cameras.
-These cameras are prominently placed and attention is drawn to them upon entry.
+- For the safety of our employees, our customers and property, we secure our buildings with camera's.
+These camera's are placed in a clearly visible position and they are alerted upon entry.

-• To manage and secure our systems, we use security measures.
-For example, a username to identify someone on our systems.
-We store usage data in log files for up to 6 months.
-Mutations in financially relevant systems we store for 7 years.
+- To manage and secure our systems, we use security measures.
+For example, a user name to identify someone on our systems.
+We store usage data in log files for a maximum of 6 months.
+We store changes in financially relevant systems for 7 years.

-• For legal purposes, the use of personal data may be necessary.
-With respect to legal records, it is important to be able to use and retain relevant personal data on an ongoing basis to the extent relevant.
+- For legal purposes, the use of personal data may be necessary.
+With regard to legal records, it is important to be able to use relevant personal data on an ongoing basis and to retain it to the extent relevant.

-• For certain processing, we seek prior personal consent.
-Should someone not give consent and/or object to this processing, it may affect the services we are able to provide.
+- For certain processing, we ask for personal consent in advance.
+Should anyone not give consent and/or object to such processing, this may affect the services we are able to provide.

-For certain processing, we ask for prior personal consent.
+For certain processing operations, we ask for prior personal consent.

 Automated decision-making